NeVeSpl/NTypewriter/Documentation/CustomFunctions.md

 You can extend your template with custom functions.
 Custom functions are defined in separate **.nt.cs** file that should be located in the same project as *.nt template file.
 It does not have to be csharp project though, since this file will be compiled outside of the project.
 This imposes  some constraints on the file:

 - no external dependencies are allowed
+- custom functions need to be defined as methods in a public static non-generic class.
 - the file will be compiled with **.net Standard 2.0** regardless of the project settings in which it is placed

 Sample file (*.nt.cs) with custom function and all necessary boilerplate code: